Home / Transport Guides / Route Guides / Barcelona to Andorra: Bus, Car & Travel Guide (2026)

 Barcelona to Andorra by Bus

-Buses typically stop in Andorra la Vella (the capital) and Escaldes-Engordany, which are the main tourist and hotel areas.
-Some services continue further to Pas de la Casa, close to the French border and popular for ski trips.
+In Andorra, buses typically arrive in Andorra la Vella and Escaldes-Engordany, which are the main areas for hotels, shopping, and restaurants.
+During winter, some services continue to Pas de la Casa, making them particularly useful for ski travellers heading toward the French border.

-Tickets can be booked online in advance through operators such as ALSA, Andbus, and DirectBus.
-Booking ahead is strongly recommended, especially during winter and holiday periods, as popular departure times can sell out quickly.
+Tickets can be booked online in advance through operators such as ALSA, Andbus, and DirectBus, and booking ahead is strongly recommended.
+Popular departure times can sell out, particularly during peak travel periods.

 Barcelona to Andorra by Car (Driving Guide)

-Driving from Barcelona to Andorra is one of the most scenic and flexible ways to make the journey, especially if you want to explore beyond the main route.
+Driving from Barcelona to Andorra is one of the most flexible and scenic ways to make the journey, particularly if you want to explore beyond the main route or travel at your own pace.

-Most travellers take the C-16 north via Manresa, continuing through the Cadรญ Tunnel before heading into the Pyrenees.
-This is the fastest and most straightforward route, with a typical journey time of 2.5 to 3 hours.
+The most common route follows the C-16 north via Manresa, continuing through the Cadí Tunnel before climbing into the Pyrenees.
+This is the fastest and most straightforward option, with a typical journey time of 2.5 to 3 hours.

 Is There a Train from Barcelona to Andorra?